-My favorite down home dishes were and are found in quirky little holes in the walls.
-A fusion of Asian and American tastes-you will find beef stew, apple pie, stir fried beef with bitter greens and won ton soup all on the same menu.
+My favorite down-home dishes were and are found in quirky little hole in the wall places.
+Many of these joints are a fusion of Asian and American food-you will find beef stew, apple pie, stir-fried beef with bitter greens and wonton soup all on the same menu.
 I love going to Kam Po next to the Broadway Tunnel where rice plates are a mainstay.
-A mountain of rice covered with crispy roast duck or soy sauce chicken and stir fried garlicky greens, my go to quick meal.
+A mountain of rice covered with crispy roast duck or soy sauce chicken with a side of stir-fried garlicky greens, my go-to quick meal.

 If you need a protein, throw in bite-sized pieces of chicken, beef or shrimp while cooking the green onions and tomatoes.
 Don’t have green onions?
 Use thinly sliced shreds of yellow or red onions.

 - 6 eggs

 - ½ teaspoon sesame oil

 - 1 tablespoon Shaoxing rice wine or dry sherry

 - 1 teaspoon cornstarch